Oil and Gas Information and Resources

 City Council has committed to spend up to $500,000 on legal counsel in order to protect the health and safety of residents, and to fight the permitting of oil and gas operations near our homes and schools.
 View the Oil and Gas FAQ sheet handed out at the October 17 City Council meeting.

 October 17, 2017

-On October 17, City Council enacted a 12-month moratorium upon the submission, acceptance, processing, and approval of all land and special use applications regarding oil and gas exploration and extraction.
+On October 17, City Council enacted, on first reading, a 12-month moratorium upon the submission, acceptance, processing, and approval of all land and special use applications regarding oil and gas exploration and extraction.

 This moratorium will provide staff and Council a period of time to investigate the necessity and ability of the City to regulate the impacts upon the City and its citizens, and to develop and implement any appropriate regulations needed to protect and preserve the public’s health, safety and welfare.

 Second reading is scheduled for the November 6, 2017, City Council meeting.

 At their regular meeting on October 3, City Council approved a proposal to hire special counsel to consult with and assist the City to update rules and regulations pertaining to oil and gas operations, and with any proceedings that may come before the COGCC.

 At this same meeting, Council considered enacting a 12-month moratorium on the submission, acceptance, processing and approval of land use applications for the purpose of oil and gas exploration.
 The consensus by Council was to table the further discussion of the moratorium to their regular October 17 meeting.
 The draft moratorium is available for review in the October 3 agenda packet.